shanghai financial district skyline at dusk , high angle view

 It was all made possible courtesy of the Freeman Foundation Grant.

-This amazing travel grant for Champlain College students provides immersive global professional experiences—as well as valuable language and intercultural skills—for very little personal cost.
-Some of our students' internships have even evolved into full-time jobs post-graduation.
+This generous grant offers Champlain students a financial pathway to international experiences, as well as language and intercultural skills.
+Some of our students’ internships have even evolved into full-time jobs post-graduation.

-With the success of the Freeman Foundation Grant program, Champlain expanded in 2019 to include opportunities in Kyoto, Japan.
-Since then, the grant expanded even further to offer opportunities in Kyoto, Bangkok, Seoul, and Singapore!
+Due to the success of the Freeman Foundation Grant program, Champlain expanded in 2019 to include opportunities in Kyoto, Japan.
+Since then, the grant has continued to expand, offering opportunities in cities such as Kyoto, Bangkok, Seoul, and Singapore.

 An international internship in Asia offers professional development, real-world work experience, and the ability to gain a new cultural experience in a beautiful location.
 Intern in fields such as: